ChildrensMercyResearchInstitute/Pediatric-Sleep-Apnea/README.md

 ## No Filters

 In Excel select *Data* | *Filter* to remove filters.
-The data will appear in descending cohort prevalence order (ascending prevalene rank order).
+The data will appear in descending cohort prevalence order (ascending prevalence rank order).

 This version of the files was used to create Tables 4-6 in the paper.